Biden calls Trump ‘unfit’ but doesn’t endorse impeachment

 Most Democrats, and many Republicans, put the blame squarely on Trump after hundreds of protesters broke into the Capitol on Wednesday and caused destruction and mass evacuations.
 The president had urged his supporters to protest as Congress was counting the electoral votes that confirmed Biden’s win.
 Five people died, including a Capitol Police officer.

-Biden on Friday called what happened a “god-awful debacle” and said it had “the active encouragement of the president of the United States.”
+Biden called what happened a “god-awful debacle” and said it had “the active encouragement of the president of the United States.”

-Biden’s comments came hours after Trump tweeted that he planned to skip Biden’s inauguration, becoming the first president in more than 150 years — and just the fourth in U.S. history — to do so.
-Pence is planning to attend and Biden said he’d be “honored” to have him there but didn’t feel the same way about Trump.
+The president-elect’s comments came hours after Trump tweeted that he planned to skip Biden’s inauguration, becoming the first president in more than 150 years — and just the fourth in U.S. history — to do so.
+Biden said he’d be “honored” to have Pence at the swearing-in, but didn’t feel the same way about Trump.

-The president skipping the event is “one of the few things he and I have ever agreed on,” Biden said.
-“It’s a good thing him not showing up.”
+That’s “one of the few things he and I have ever agreed on,” Biden said.
+“It’s a good thing, him not showing up.”

+Also Friday, Biden called on the Senate — which Democrats won narrow control of thanks to a pair of runoff election victories in Georgia earlier this week — to confirm his Cabinet choices “promptly and fairly.”

+“Given what our country’s been through the last few days,” Biden said, “they should be confirmed as close to Jan 20 as possible.”

 Weissert reported from Washington.